MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-RemoteDomain.md

 ```

 ### -TargetDeliveryDomain
-The TargetDeliveryDomain parameter specifies the e-mail domain that's used when generating target addresses for new mail users in a cross-premises deployment scenario.
+The TargetDeliveryDomain parameter specifies the email domain that's used when generating target addresses for new mail users in a cross-premises deployment scenario.
 When you have a cross-premises deployment, the user mailboxes on the remote location are represented as mail user objects.
 For example, all mailboxes hosted on Exchange Online are represented as mail users in your on-premises organization.
-The value of this parameter is used to determine what domain should be used for the target e-mail address for these mail users.
+The value of this parameter is used to determine what domain should be used for the target email address for these mail users.

 ```yaml
 Type: $true | $false